certik/hermes2d/doc/src/tutorial.rst

       { a*b, a*b }  # vertex 7
     }

-The variable ``elements`` lists all elements in the mesh.
-Elements are defined by the (zero-based) indices of their vertices in counter-clockwise order, and an extra number, denoting the element marker.
-Element markers can be used to distinguish areas of the domain with different material parameters.
-If the domain consists of one material, all elements can be assigned zero markers.
+The variable ``elements`` defines all elements in the mesh via zero-based indices of their vertices in counter-clockwise order, plus an extra number denoting the element (material) marker.
+Element markers allow you to use different material parameters in areas with different material parameters.
+Moreover, Hermes allows you to assign different weak formulations to those areas, which can be very useful for some types of multiphysics problems.
+If the domain is composed of only one material, as in our case, all elements may be assigned a zero marker:
 ::

     elements =